 Can I choose my own installer?

 You can request Alliant Energy as your preferred installer.
-All work must be carried out by MCS-certified, TrustMark-registered businesses — Alliant Energy meets all requirements.
+All work must be carried out by MCS-registered, TrustMark-registered businesses — Alliant Energy meets all requirements.

 Related Warm Homes Plan guides